S.Africa, Australia in celestial spat for new telescope

 REMOTE LOCATION KEY

-The Britain-based consortium behind the telescope includes Canada, China, Germany, Italy, the Netherlands, the United Kingdom as well as Australia and South Africa.
+The Britain-based consortium behind the telescope includes Canada, China, Germany, Italy, the Netherlands, the United Kingdom as well as Australia and South Africa and is expected to announce the host on Wednesday.

-Spokesman Jo Bowler told Reuters in London that deliberations will begin at a meeting in the British capital this week, but that the group is unlikely to make a swift decision.

-"It's very unlikely we would get a decision this week, although it's possible that we may get a decision sometime in the next few months," she said.

 The SKA is not an optical telescope.
 It will use 3,000 receptors to detect radio frequency signals from deep space that will then be processed by a super computer with the processing power of about 1 billion personal computers.